TLC: Tables, Ladders & Chairs (2012): Storylines

 Antonio Cesaro was feuding with R-Truth heading into the pay-per-view after R-Truth unsuccessfully challenged him for the United States Championship at Survivor Series.
 The weeks building up included them facing off in a Six Man Tag Team Match and with Cesaro mocking America on the episode of SmackDown before the show.
 R-Truth suffered a small knee injury but competed anyway.

 Event

-In an untelevised match, a "Santa's Little Helpers" battle royal for the #1 contendership to the Divas Championship between Alicia Fox, Aksana, Naomi, Cameron, Tamina Snuka, Kaitlyn, Layla, Natalya, and Rosa Mendes took place.
+In an untelevised match, JTG beat David Otunga by pinfall.

+The next match aired on the pre-show.
+It was a "Santa's Little Helpers" battle royal for the #1 contendership to the Divas Championship between Alicia Fox, Aksana, Naomi, Cameron, Tamina Snuka, Kaitlyn, Layla, Natalya, and Rosa Mendes.
 Naomi won the match after last eliminating Kaitlyn.

-The WWE also offered a tribute to the victims of the Sandy Hook Elementary School shooting just prior to the start of the show.
+WWE also offered a tribute to the victims of the Sandy Hook Elementary School shooting at the start of the pay-per-view.
 The audience was prompted to rise as the bell was tolled 26 times in a gesture of respect to the 26 victims of the tragedy, their families, and everyone affected by the events.